swanden/enumgen/README.md

 Run
 ================
-Create file colors.go with batch of consts and main struct
+Create file colors.go with batch of constants and main struct.
 ~~~
 package colors